Wait a second...

 Annotation

-Contact supervisor Study place: Institute of Organic Chemistry and Biochemistry of the CAS, v. v. i.
+Contact supervisor Study place: Institute of Organic Chemistry and Biochemistry of the CAS

 Granting Departments: Department of Chemistry of Natural Compounds